coolarif123/Gator/README.md

 3) Look at how to setup the database at Setting up the database
 4) Read the Usage guide on how to enter commands into your command line.

-# Setting up the database:
+# Setting up the database
 1) Install postgres.

 For Linux/WSL: